The Quality Life Jungle of Human Individual Differences

 Quality Life Years Lost to Meritocracy

-Across the world, people have different talents, abilities, life course goals, desires and outcomes, shaped by an interplay between their inherited DNA differences (genetic propensities) and environmental conditions (e.g., social, political, economic, natural and biophysical).83
+Across the world, people have different abilities, goals and desires, shaped by an interplay between their inherited DNA differences (genetic propensities) and environmental conditions (e.g., social, political, economic, natural and biophysical).420

-The result is a competition to create, arrange and select into social environments that best align with one’s genetic-shaped desires and preferences.413
+The result is a competition to create, arrange and select into social environments that best align with one’s genetic-shaped desires and preferences.420,76

 This selection and alignment process is a determinant of life course experiences, outcomes and well-being.